JaneliaSciComp/exllsm-circuit-reconstruction/docs/SynapsePrediction.md

 ## Synapse Segmentation

 Workflows A-C may not be suitable for all data and analysis needs.
 Synapse Segmentation and Synapse Segmentation Post-processing can be run independently to allow maximum flexibility and to reduce running redundant processes.
-[See below for a usage example when quantifying connectivity reciprocally between two neurons](#synapse-segmentation-post-processing)).
+[See below for a usage example to quantify connectivity reciprocally between two neurons](#use-case-for-running-synapse-segmentation-and-synapse-segmentation-post-processing-independently).

-This will grossly classify all synaptic sites in a volume using a trained 3D U-Net convolutional neural network.
+Running --classify_synapses pipeline will grossly classify all synaptic sites in a volume using a trained 3D U-Net convolutional neural network.
 This will not run post-processing or segmentation to identify individual synaptic sites.

 Usage: